You-Gao/Blog/_fun/2024-07-13-a-short-hike.md

 **Mountain Top (Frozen):** At a specific altitude of the mountain, the golden feathers are frozen upon use and are only replenished when the player gets to a warm zone.
 The mechanic is a skill check for the player, serving as a way to test how well they understand the player mechanics.

 **NPCs**: NPCs provide the player with tasks that offer both growth and narrative depth.
-While the quests themselves grant golden feathers and encourage exploration; NPCs add a layer of storytelling and character development.
+While the quests themselves grant golden feathers and encourage exploration.
+NPCs add a layer of storytelling and character development.

 **Quests:** Each of the quests focuses on a unique aspect of the game while granting the player more feathers.
 The existence of these quests incentivizes the player to actively search for NPCs.